All Episodes

 Stay with us.

-Conservative House Republicans plan to recommend today more than five hundred billion dollars in savings over ten years to compensate for the cost of Hurricane Katrina as the lawmakers continue to struggle to develop a consensus on the fiscal approach to the disaster.
+Conservative House Republicans plan to recommend today more than $500 billion in savings over 10 years to compensate for the cost of Hurricane Katrina as the lawmakers continue to struggle to develop a consensus on the fiscal approach to the disaster.

-Now, but one thing you have to understand here, this 200 billion uh that has been allocated or mentioned or 300 billion, that's not going to be spent in one year.
+Now, one thing you have to understand here, this $200 billion that has been allocated or mentioned, or $300 billion, that's not going to be spent in one year.

 That's not going to be spent in two or three years.

-So you have to you have to amortize this, if you will, on an annual basis.
+So you have to amortize this, if you will, on an annual basis.

-And that's why the House Republicans here, uh conservative House Republicans claim they have found $500 billion in cuts over ten years.
+And that's why the House Republicans here, conservative House Republicans, claim they have found $500 billion in cuts over 10 years.

-This is the prescription drug bill that the that the scheduled recipients in poll after poll don't even want.
+This is the prescription drug bill that the scheduled recipients in poll after poll don't even want.

-Uh and and by the way, that $31 billion from the uh Medicare prescription drug plan, that comes from just delaying the start for one year.
+And by the way, that $31 billion from the Medicare prescription drug plan, that comes from just delaying the start for one year.

 That's not canceling the program.